A Logarithmic Bayesian Approach to Quantum Error Detection: Obstacles and Prior Work

 where $\Hat{P}_\ell(t)$ is the probability of the $\ell$th state at time $t$, $S^{(j)}_{\ell} \in \{-1, +1\}$ is the syndrome of the $\ell$th state from the $j$th parity operator, $\bar{\bar{S}}^{(j)}(t) \equiv \sum_{\ell}\hat{P}_\ell(t) S^{(j)}_\ell$ is the average of the $j$th syndrome at time $t$, and $Q = \frac{1}{T}\ln J$ is the rate matrix of the continuous Markov chain which describes the state transitions.

-It is important to emphasize that Eq.~\eqref{eq:bayes_filter} and Eq.~\eqref{eq:wonham_filter} are optimal with respect to different measurement regimes.
-The Wonham filter is optimal under the assumption that we have access to instantaneous signal readouts at arbitrary $t$, while our filter is optimal when the measurements are restricted to being integrated averages of the signal over some finite period $T$ as in Eq.~\eqref{eq:cont_avg}.
-As $T \rightarrow 0$ these two types of measurement converge, and thus Eq.~\eqref{eq:bayes_filter} converges to Eq.~\eqref{eq:wonham_filter} after normalization (see Appendix~\ref{sec_app:converge}).
-The general problem of filtering Markov jump processes using discrete observations is explored by Borisov \cite{Borisov_2020}, who derives results that are in agreement with our work in Sec.~\ref{sec:optimal}.
+It is important to emphasize that Eq.~\eqref{eq:bayes_filter} and Eq.~\eqref{eq:wonham_filter} are each optimal with respect to different measurement regimes.
+The Wonham filter is optimal under the assumption that we have access to instantaneous signal readouts at arbitrary $t$, while our filter in Eq.~\eqref{eq:bayes_filter} is optimal when the measurements are restricted to being integrated averages of the signal over some finite period $T$ as in Eq.~\eqref{eq:cont_avg}.
+As $T \rightarrow 0$ these two forms of measurement converge, and thus Eq.~\eqref{eq:bayes_filter} converges to Eq.~\eqref{eq:wonham_filter} after normalization (see Appendix~\ref{sec_app:converge}).
+The general problem of filtering Markov jump processes using discrete observations has recently been explored by Borisov \cite{Borisov_2020}, who derives results that are in agreement with our work in Sec.~\ref{sec:optimal}.

 As a non-linear stochastic differential equation, the Wonham filter is not practical to use in its exact form, though it is still possible to create discretized approximations of Eq.~\eqref{eq:wonham_filter} which are effective.
 For example, Gange George et al.\ applied the Euler-Maruyama method to a logarithmic transformation of the Wonham filter in order to derive a first-order update rule that was numerically stable \cite{Gang_George_Zhang_Liu_2004}.
 In the specific context of continous error correction, Mohseninia et al.\ \cite{Mohseninia_Yang_Siddiqi_Jordan_Dressel_2020} proposed a linearized version of Eq.~\eqref{eq:wonham_filter} equivalent to